 In contrast, our computers are more like go-karts.
 Underpowered, but with well-matched tires.
-More efficient, but somehow less extraordinary, less beautiful.
+They can communicate far more fluidly.
+They are more efficient, but somehow less extraordinary, less beautiful.

 The consequences between this mismatch of power and delivery are to be seen all around us.
 Because, just as driving an F1 car with bicycle wheels would be a fine art, so is the process of communication between humans.

 If I have a thought and I wish to communicate it, I first of all need to have a model of what you think.
 I should think before I speak.
 When I speak, you may react.
 You have a model of who I am and what I was trying to say, and why I chose to say what I said.
 Now we begin this dance, where we are each trying to better understand each other and what we are saying.
 When it works, it is beautiful, but when misdeployed, just like a badly driven F1 car, there is a horrible crash, an argument.